mohammedaugie13/Journal-Taming-Cructacean/README.md

 # Journal-Taming-Cructasean
-My journal to learn rusr from very basic.
+My journal to learn rust from very basic.